web-native/docs/chtml/v1/scoped-js/README.md

 ## Globals

-By default, scoped scripts have no access to anything besides what has been explicitly bound into the scope.
-But they also have an idea of a global scope, seen by every scoped script.
+By default, scoped scripts have no access to anything besides what is explicitly bound into the scope.
+But they also have an idea of a global scope - that is, bindings seen by every scoped script.
 This global scope is created by binding on the `document` object itself, using a new `document.bind()` method.

 ```js
 document.bind({
     greeting: 'Good Afternoon!',
 });
 ```

 To update a *global* or multiple *globals*, call `document.bind()` with a `params` object as a second paremeter and set `params.update` to `true`.

 ```js